Toccata-Lang/toccata/README.md

 deferred redex makes esb's obsolete.
-May not even need that closures can be limited to single arity in the parser Because of optimality, deforestation might be trivial as would multi modules
+May not even need that closures can be limited to single arity in the parser Because of optimality, deforestation might be trivial as would multi modules To improve single-thread perf., reverse order links are written so the use of a result is put on the stack before the result is computed

 > "Pithy quote."